Nginx Hosting: Which Brand Is Best For Your Site In 2018?⚙ Filter Results

 There are also some valid reasons to stick with Apache:

-- The LAMP stack is almost industry standard among low cost web hosts
+- The LAMP stack is almost industry standard among low-cost web hosts

 - There's lots of support and help available

-- PHP, Python and Perl support is built in to Apache, so it's much easier to get started with coding
+- PHP, Python and Perl support is built into Apache, so it's much easier to get started with coding

 - Ruby runs faster in Apache

-- Apache has a vast number of modules available to extend it, so it's compatible with far more third party technologies
+- Apache has a vast number of modules available to extend it, so it's compatible with far more third-party technologies

-- Nginz does not support .htaccess
+- Nginx does not support .htaccess

-They use Apache to serve up web pages, while placing Nginx in front of it as a proxy server.
+They use Apache to serve up web pages while placing Nginx in front of it as a proxy server.